 Unless you are determined and treat lending your possessions like a business, it is unlikely you will make much money from sharing.
 A 2014 UK government-sponsored report on unlocking the sharing economy definitely sees potential in the “sharing” trend, from transport to hospitality and for self-employment.
 The report, written by sharing economy lobbyist and Love Home Swap director Debbie Wosskow, also offers several snapshots of individual experiences with the sharing economy, and talks about how concerns might be addressed.
 If you wish, give sharing a try but you may find it a hassle, taking more time to organise than you realised.
 That’s fine.

-Possibly you may save more by sharing what others have made available via the sharing economy – perhaps using EasyCar’s CarClub instead of owning a car, or calling an Uber driver – instead of a regular taxi – to take you to the airport.
+Possibly you may save more by sharing what others have made available via the sharing economy – perhaps using a service like EasyCar’s CarClub instead of owning a car, or calling a rideshare driver to take you to the airport.